Some parts of Denso’s complex Diesel Particulate Filter (DPF) algorithms are somewhat known by now. Will update with new results from time to time.

 Following info as seen in all managed-DPF-ROMs so far.

-DTC P1468 Oil dilution is being triggered when oil dilution ratio ≥ 10 %.
-Also results in DPF light flashing , there is no warning in advance!
+DTC P1468 Oil dilution (MIL remains off) is being triggered when oil dilution ratio ≥ 10 %.
+Results in DPF light flashing , there is no warning in advance!
 If oil dilution gets below 10 % (estimated evaporation) the light will also turn off.

-The engine management software assumes 6.13 kg oil mass and this maintenance operation sets RAM variable “Oil Dilution Amount [kg]” to zero.
+The engine management software assumes 6.13 kg oil mass and this maintenance operation resets RAM variable “Oil Dilution Amount [kg]” to zero.

 The ROM’s internal calculation steps are:

 - update OilDilutionAmount [kg] according to CoolantTemp, Injection Quantities etc.